ivgivanov/100-days-of-code/log.md

 **Thoughts:** Ability to implement REST endpoints was one of the drivers for me to start this challenge.
 Now that I had better understanding, I wanted to go a bit deeper into the principles that should be followed

 **Link to work:** ### N/A

+### Day 86: August 26, 2020

+**Today's Progress:** Started working on the requirements for my last 100DaysOfCode project

+**Thoughts:** Planning to utilize everything I've lerned so far... rest api controllers with spring boot, maven and of course interacting with VMware vCenter Server

+**Link to work:** ### N/A only on paper